Noman87370/Noman87370/README.md

 My research endeavors at IIUC have focused on pushing the boundaries of intelligent and secure networked systems.

-* **Undergraduate Researcher** | [cite_start]International Islamic University Chittagong (IIUC) [cite: 17, 18, 19] (Jul 2023 - Dec 2024) [cite_start][cite: 20]
+* **Undergraduate Researcher** | International Islamic University Chittagong (IIUC)  (Jul 2023 - Dec 2024) .
-    * [cite_start]Published two articles in MDPI's Engineering Proceedings, with five additional manuscripts currently under review in prominent journals like IAES International Journal of Artificial Intelligence (IJ-AI), Wiley's Applied Computational Intelligence and Soft Computing, and the Journal of Computer Networks and Communications[cite: 21].
+    * -Published two articles in MDPI's Engineering Proceedings, with five additional manuscripts currently under review in prominent journals like IAES International Journal of Artificial Intelligence (IJ-AI), Wiley's Applied Computational Intelligence and Soft Computing, and the Journal of Computer Networks and Communications-.
-    * [cite_start]These works primarily focus on advancements in machine learning, cybersecurity, IoT, and computer networking[cite: 22].
+    * -These works primarily focus on advancements in machine learning, cybersecurity, IoT, and computer networking-.
-    * [cite_start]Engaged in comprehensive research across these domains, yielding significant findings that contribute to the evolving landscape of intelligent and secure networked systems[cite: 23].
+    * -Engaged in comprehensive research across these domains, yielding significant findings that contribute to the evolving landscape of intelligent and secure networked systems-.

-* **Graduate Teaching Assistant** | [cite_start]International Islamic University Chittagong (IIUC) [cite: 25, 26, 28] (Jan 2024 - Dec 2024) [cite_start][cite: 29]
+* **Graduate Teaching Assistant** | -International Islamic University Chittagong (IIUC) - (Jan 2024 - Dec 2024) -.
-    * [cite_start]Courses taught: Basic Electronics Sessional, Fiber Optic Communication Sessional, Machine Learning Sessional[cite: 30].
+    * .Courses taught: Basic Electronics Sessional, Fiber Optic Communication Sessional, Machine Learning Sessional.
-    * [cite_start]Responsibilities included lecturing, designing lab experiments, and grading assignments and exams[cite: 36].
+    * .Responsibilities included lecturing, designing lab experiments, and grading assignments and exams.
-    * [cite_start]Managed classes with 45+ undergraduate students[cite: 34].
+    * Managed classes with 45+ undergraduate students.

 ---